-The rate of salary for an employee during a period of recreation is the base salary rate and any applicable allowances the employee would have received for the ordinary hours of work during the period of the leave.

-An employee before going on leave may elect to be paid the amount of salary that employee would have received for the ordinary hours of work during the relevant period.
+- (i) The rate of salary for an employee during a period of recreation leave is the base salary rate and any applicable allowances the employee would have received for the ordinary hours of work during the period of the leave. - (ii) An employee before going on leave may elect to be paid in advance the base salary rate, and any applicable allowances, that the employee would have received for the ordinary hours of work during the relevant period. - (c) Calculation of Continuous Service for the Accrual of Recreation Leave

-(c) Calculation of Continuous Service for the Accrual of Recreation Leave for the purposes of recreation leave accrual.
+For the purpose of recreation leave accrual:

-- (i) Service is to be deemed continuous for absences from work on account of any paid leave except to the extent of not more than 91 days of personal leave in any twelve monthly period; - (ii) Any period of leave of absence without pay of more than twenty working days in aggregate in a personal leave year is not to be deemed continuous service;
+- (i) Service is to be deemed continuous for absences from work on account of any paid leave except to the extent of not more than 91 days of personal leave in any twelve monthly period; and - (ii) Any period of leave of absence without pay of more than twenty working days in aggregate in a personal leave year is not to be deemed continuous service.

-(d) Maximum Accrual of Recreation Leave
+(d) Management of Recreation Leave